 - Those holding qualifications deemed equivalent to respective parts of the MA may be permitted to enter with exemptions

 You will apply for the majority of postgraduate courses using our online application form.
 You should complete the form thoroughly and provide a detailed personal statement which reflects your suitability and aptitude for the programme.

 Applications are considered by the Programme Leader and at least one other programme tutor.
-They are assessed on your application form and two references (one of which needs to be from a current employer).
+They are assessed on your application form and your reference.
 You may be invited to interview.

 The University reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
 Where this does happen, the University operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.